You are viewing a condensed mobile version of this NASPA webpage.

-Please by 2013-06-24 email Chris Lipe with your lexical preference if you'd like to represent USA.
+Please email Chris Lipe by 15 July 2014 with your lexical preference if you'd like to represent USA.

-Please by 2013-06-24 email Tony Leah with your lexical preference if you'd like to represent Canada.
+Please email Tony Leah by 15 July 2014 with your lexical preference if you'd like to represent Canada.

 The standings will be announced and updated by John Chew.